KIVagant/staticus/Readme.md

 - /mp3/def/def/1/22a/22af64.mp3

 Notice: ```shard_variant```` and ```shard_uuid``` should help to avoid filesystem crash or critical response time.
-In examples below their can be skipped.
+In the examples below their can be skipped.

 ## JPG Type